uskf/chef-bash-completion/README.md

-Bash completion for chef and knife command
+Bash completion for chef, knife, and kitchen command
 ==========================================

 ### How to use ###